near/docs/docs/bos/tutorial/quickstart.md

 <hr class="subsection" />

 ## Using Your dApp
-Once your application is published, it will be ready to be combined with other components, or rendered as a standalone application  using the BOS Viewer.
+Once your application is published, it will be ready to be combined with other components, or rendered as a standalone application  using the NEAR Viewer.

 <hr class="subsection" />

 ### Composition
-A BOS application is simply a component that puts together multiple components; this outer component acts as the entry point to your application.
+A NEAR application is simply a component that puts together multiple components; this outer component acts as the entry point to your application.
 To use your component inside of another, simply invoke it using a `<Widget>` component.
 This will fetch the code from the NEAR blockchain, and include it inside of your new application.

 ```ts
 const user = "gagdiez.near";